ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 3. A version number must be declared when it is added to the stable repository.
 This must be updated when the adapter is further developed.

-4. The adapter should set a list attribute `docs` in the io-package.json, stating where instructions can be found in the respective language.
+4. The adapter should define a list attribute `docs` in the io-package.json, stating where instructions can be found in the respective language.

 The language is specified as the key and the path to the markdown file as the value.
 English instructions are required (in an emergency, reference can be made to the standard README).
 A German manual is also desirable, since a majority of users speak German, but this is optional.